woocommerce/woocommerce/plugins/woocommerce-admin/docs/examples/activity-panel-inbox.md

 ## Questions?

 This is just the tip of the iceberg for possibilities for your own extensions to WooCommerce.
-Check out the wc-admin code itself for other examples of working with this fun new feature.
+Check out the new [sales record notes](https://github.com/woocommerce/wc-admin/blob/master/includes/class-wc-admin-notes-new-sales-record.php) and the [settings notes](https://github.com/woocommerce/wc-admin/blob/master/includes/class-wc-admin-notes-settings-notes.php) for in the wc-admin code itself for other examples of working with this fun new feature.